twilio-professional-services/enhanced-flex-dashboards/README.md

 - Filter Queues View by Agent's team_name attribute
 - Selectively remove a metric (waiting-tasks) based on the Queue Name
 - Add the agent's role code (A = Agent, S = Supervisor, D = Admin) in the Teams View
-- Add the Chat and SMS channel utilization (assigned / capacity)
+- Add the Chat and SMS channel utilization (assigned / capacity, X = Unavailable)
 - Display the agent's Skills

 The Flex [Real-Time Queues View](https://www.twilio.com/docs/flex/end-user-guide/insights/real-time-queues-view) displays all queues unless you set a [filter](https://www.twilio.com/docs/flex/developer/ui/queues-view-programmability#setfilter) that hides or displays only some queues.